 Both basic and clinical research training is available.
 Trainees work under the direct supervision of one of the MD or PhD NIAMS senior staff.
 The research experience is characterized by close daily interaction with a preceptor and individual instruction.
 Ambulatory patient care is expected throughout the training period.
 During the first year, a fellow will select a research mentor (see Faculty) with approximately 20% of their time made available for the initiation of research projects.
 In the second and third years, approximately 80% of one's time is devoted to research training.
 All first year fellows are required to enroll in the research course, Introduction to the Principles and Practice of Clinical Research, offered by the NIH Clinical Center.
 Fellows interested in advanced training in clinical research may apply for selection in the Duke-NIH Master's Course in Clinical Research during the third year of fellowship training.
 Those with interest in laboratory based investigation are able to pursue endeavors in the laboratory primarily after the first year all year of training.

-- Mark Gourley, MD, Director, Clinical Care and Training
+- James Katz, MD, Director, Clinical Care and Training

-- Daniel Kastner, MD, PhD, Chief, Genetics and Genomics Branch
+- Daniel Kastner, MD, PhD, NIH Distinguished Investigator and Scientific Director, NHGRI

 - Paul H. Plotz, MD, Chief, Arthritis and Rheumatism Branch